 Multiple Literacies.
-Our workshops create opportunities for children and teenagers to learn with their hands, hearts, and minds.
-In our “classroom” there isn’t a hierarchy regarding literacies and skills.
-We value the interaction of diverse skills sets and competencies: we try to recognize the skills and passions that students bring to our space, but we also encourage everyone to engage in work across literacies, using all of their senses.
+Our classes create opportunities for children and teenagers to learn with their hands, hearts, and minds.
+In our classroom there isn’t a hierarchy regarding literacies and skills.
+We value the interaction of diverse skills sets and competencies.
+We try to recognize the skills and passions that students bring to our space, but we also encourage everyone to engage in work across literacies, using all of their senses.

 Social & Emotional Learning.
 We want to foster in our students the skills to feel and show empathy for others, to care for one another and themselves, to establish and maintain healthy relationships, to be able to work alone and in groups, to navigate conflict with non-violent communication skills and tools for resolution, to be self-aware and able to understand, manage, and communicate emotions.

 Critical Thinking.
 We try to encourage discussions and experiences that require our kids to think in ways that are open-ended, non-linear, and inclusive of various perspectives and interpretations.
-Our workshops encourage children and teenagers to not only encounter new experiences and information, but to constantly re-imagine and re-design the world around them.
+Our classes encourage kids and teenagers to not only encounter new experiences and information, but to constantly re-imagine and re-design the world around them.

 Lifelong Learning.
 We are primarily interested in how children learn, not just what they learn.
-And we don’t just want our students to learn things in our workshops, we want them to know how to learn things in the future, as they develop new interests and encounter challenges.
-What are the characteristics and habits of lifelong learning and autodidactism?
+And we don’t just want our students to learn things in our classes; we want them to know how to learn things in the future, as they develop new interests and encounter challenges.
+What are the characteristics and habits of lifelong learning?
 Curiosity, passion, initiative, and independence.
 The ability to explore, investigate, experiment, and reflect, with courage and compassion.
 The skills it takes to build knowledge, independently and with joy, are the most powerful skills that we can teach.

 Multiple Paths of Inquiry